eoguzinci/autonomous_ros/README.md

 | Pravin Reddy                 | pravfremont@gmail.com |
 | Aleksei Shpilman             | alexey@shpilman.com |

+## Documentation

+This readme explains the installation and usage steps.

+Documentation for the implemented Traffic Light Detection and Classification methods can be found [here](/TLD.md).

 ## Installation

 Please use **one** of the two installation options, either native **or** docker installation.